notallm/notallm.github.io/index.md

 I am a creative builder interested in A(G)I, NLP, generative AI, efficient data modeling, and applications of algorithms.
 I love to work on research, product, and nice problems.
 I also love philosophy and to think.

-I am currently working on AI inference research at [OpenMachine](https://openmachine.ai) and pursuing independent research on various technologies.
+I am currently working as an AI inference research intern at a Mozilla-backed [stealth startup](https://en.wikipedia.org/wiki/Stealth_startup) and pursuing independent research on various technologies.

 I am building [Lipsti.cc](https://lipsti.cc) on the side, a research studio building AI experiences to augment human thought and creativity.
 Check out our first flagship product, [TextbookGPT](https://book.lipsti.cc).